cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 * The just played games are taken out of where they are and sent to the tail.
 * The games that have not been played for the longest time eventually end up at the head.

-You keep dealing with the expired games that are at the head of the FIFO when terminating expired games in `EndBlock`.
+When terminating expired games in `EndBlock`, you keep dealing with the expired games that are at the head of the FIFO.
 Do not stop until the head includes an ongoing game.
 The cost is:

 * `O(1)` on each game creation and gameplay.
 * `O(k)` where `k` is the number of expired games on each block.
 * `k <= n`

 `k` still is an unbounded number of operations.
 But if you use the same expiration duration on each game, for `k` games to expire together in a block, these `k` games would all have to have had a move in the same previous block.
 Give or take the block before or after.
-The largest `EndBlock` computation will be proportional to the largest regular block in the past in the worst case.
+In the worst case, the largest `EndBlock` computation will be proportional to the largest regular block in the past.
 This is a reasonable risk to take.

-Remember this only works if the expiration duration is the same for all games instead of being a parameter left to a potentially malicious game creator.
+Remember, this only works if the expiration duration is the same for all games instead of being a parameter left to a potentially malicious game creator.

 ## New information